Our Counselors

 He/Him/his

-Zachary Spoon is a Licensed Professional Counselor who earned his Bachelor’s of Arts from Mount Vernon Nazarene University in 2011 and finished his Master’s in Clinical Mental Health Counseling at Ashland Theological Seminary in 2021.
+Zachary Spoon is a Licensed Professional Counselor who earned his Bachelor of Arts from Mount Vernon Nazarene University in 2011 and completed his Master’s in Clinical Mental Health Counseling at Ashland Theological Seminary in 2021.

 MA, LPC